Your cart is empty.

 Why apply?

-• Selected mentees will receive a $1,000 bursary for a four-month mentorship period, beginning in late Fall, 2023.
+• Selected mentees will receive a $1,000 bursary for a four-month mentorship period beginning in January 2025.

 • Mentees will be paired with an Annick editor, who will tailor the program to the mentee’s goals and interests.